vjd3/vjd3.github.io/projects/CybersecurityTools.md

 <h2 id="scanning--enumeration">Scanning / Enumeration</h2>
   <ul>
+    <li><a href="https://github.com/edoardottt/cariddi">Cariddi</a> - Take a list of domains, crawl urls and scan for endpoints, secrets, api keys, file extensions, tokens and more
     <li><a href="https://search.censys.io">Censys Search</a> - Search IP address, name, protocol or field.
     <li><a href="https://gpt.censys.io">CensysGPT Beta</a> - CensysGPT beta simplifies building queries and empowers users to conduct efficient and effective reconnaissance operations.
     <li><a href="https://www.criminalip.io">CriminalIP</a> - Search for information about assets connected to the public Internet.